Wytenbmich/Portfolio-Webpage/README.md

 # hello-world
-Basic deopsitory for general coding practice
+Basic depsitory for general coding practice
 Kiaora this is my coding practice depository, GLHF!